Carolorégienne affair

-The Carolorégienne Scandal: Mismanagement of Charleroi Public Housing
+The Carolorégienne scandal: Mismanagement of Charleroi public housing

 Charleroi manages five social housing companies, including La Carolorégienne.
 On September 5, 2005, opposition councillor Olivier Chastel released an audit by the Walloon Housing Society.
 It criticized the management of La Carolorégienne.
 A more damaging report from 2002 was later revealed by journalist Christine Borowiak on RTBF radio (VivaCité) on September 15.
 It exposed evidence of fraud, leading to a judicial investigation.

 That same day, after a police search of the company's offices, three senior officials—André Liesse (president), Claude Despiegeleer (managing director), and Serge Van Bergen (vice-president)—resigned.
 All were members of the ruling Socialist Party (PS), in power in Charleroi since 1977.

 Shortly after, Liesse and Despiegeleer also stepped down as city aldermen.
 The investigation led to the indictment of Despiegeleer (who was jailed for over a month), Van Bergen, Liesse, and former senator Francis Poty, another vice-president of La Carolorégienne.
 Amid media pressure, Jean-Claude Van Cauwenberghe, then Minister-President of Wallonia and former mayor of Charleroi, resigned on September 30, 2005.
 During the scandal several political and administrative figures were investigated and prosecuted for financial misconduct.

 On June 29, 2006, Serge Van Bergen was removed from office as alderman by a vote of no confidence.
 A few months later, on September 12, 2006, Luc Frère, the director of La Carolorégienne, was charged with forgery, misuse of company funds, embezzlement, and fraud.
 In July 2007, Jean-Claude Henrotin, who represented the Walloon Region at the company, was also charged for not reporting the company’s illegal activities.

 On November 20, 2008, the Charleroi Council Chamber decided that several former aldermen—Claude Despiegeleer, Serge Van Bergen, and André Liesse—along with former senator Francis Poty and several staff members, would face trial.
 They were accused of misusing public money, forgery, embezzlement, and breaking public contract laws.

 On June 23, 2010, the Charleroi criminal court sentenced Claude Despiegeleer to four years in prison, partly suspended, and fined him €16,500.
 Other people involved also received suspended sentences and fines.
 The court pointed to serious violations of public trust and democratic values, noting that Despiegeleer played a key role in the scandal.

-Carolo Bis – Embezzlement of Public Funds for Sports Clubs
+Carolo Bis – Embezzlement of public funds for sports clubs

 The judiciary uncovered a scheme where public funds were funneled from the Autonomous Municipal Authority to sports clubs, bypassing council oversight.
 These funds paid contract workers who didn’t actually work for the organizations listed, such as Charleroi Infra Sports and Parc des Sports.

-On May 24, 2006, (chief of staff to Mayor Jacques Van Gompel and president of volleyball team Les Dauphines) and Éric Somme (manager of basketball club Les Spirous) were charged with forgery, corruption, and embezzlement.
+On May 24, 2006, and Éric Somme (manager of basketball club Les Spirous) were charged with forgery, corruption, and embezzlement.
 A year later, six more people, including former aldermen and administrators, were also indicted.

 By January 2010, around twenty individuals were sent to trial by the Charleroi Council Chamber.